jonathan-russo/favicon_service/README.md

 ### Unit Tests

-We can validate that our code is working as expected through Unit Tests.
-The main tests for this project are defined in `api/tests.py`.
+In order to ensure each componenet of our API is working as intended we utilize Unit tests.
+The tests for this project are defined in `api/tests.py`.
 You can run the unit tests with the following command:

 `python manage.py test`

 ### Load Tests

-Details about how we can perform load tests can be found in the `load_testing` folder.
+In order to determine how performant our system is we load test it.
+Details about how we can perform these load tests can be found in the `load_testing` folder.

 ## Infrastructure

-We manage this application's infrastructure through Terraform.
+We manage this application's infrastructure through [Terraform](https://www.terraform.io/).
 In the `infra` folder you will find terraform code that creates all the relevant infrastructure for this application.
 Also in the infra folder you will find the bootstrap script used to provision a new Ubuntu 20.04 server and run our application.

-In order to plan/apply this infrastructure you will need to set your AWS environment variables and execute the following terraform commands like so:
+In order to plan/apply this infrastructure you will need to set your AWS environment variables and execute the following terraform commands:

 ```bash
 export AWS_ACCESS_KEY_ID=<YOUR ACCESS KEY>